lewistang-uk/commute-status/README.md

 - Westbound train data could be analysed and implemented in the dashboard, improving delay detection.
 - Further contextual information could be gathered to provide more informative delay reasons (eg. weather, sporting fixtures at Wimbledon/Craven Cottage/Stamford Bridge).
-- Analyse the proportion of direct trains
+- Analyse the proportion of direct trains.